db3108/michi-c2/doc/manual.rst

 -----------------

-All the graphics commands (marked with a gfx prefix in the *Analyze commands* windows) except *Histogram of scores*, can also be updated at regular intervals during the search providing an animation that can be fun to watch.
+All the graphics commands (marked with a gfx prefix in the *Analyze commands* windows) can also be updated at regular intervals during the search providing an animation that can be fun to watch.

 This is done by setting the *Live gfx* and *Live gfx interval* parameters in